solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 - Few shot prompting, this is the most basic form of prompting.
 It is a single prompt with a few examples.
 - Chain-of-thought, this type of prompting tells the LLM how to break down a problem into steps.
-- Generated knowledge, to improve the response of a prompt, you can provide generated facts or knowledge additionally to your prompt.
+- Generated knowledge, to improve the response of a prompt, provide generated facts or knowledge to the prompt.
 - Least to most, like chain-of-thought, this technique is about breaking down a problem into a series of steps and then ask these steps to be performed in order.
 - Self-refine, this technique is about critiquing the LLM's output and then asking it to improve.
 - Maieutic prompting.
-What you want here is to ensure the LLM answer is correct and you ask it to explain various parts of the answer.
-This is a form of self-refine.
+To ensure the LLM answer is correct, ask it to explain various parts of the answer.
+This is a form of self-refinement.

 ### Few-shot prompting